State of Survival on PC: Build a Garrison to Withstand the Zombie Apocalypse

 What you do with this information depends entirely on the strength of your stronghold.
 You might choose to consume all of your resources and send your army away or, alternatively, stay and fight it out.
 Sometimes, the best way to ensure that you live to fight another day is to perform a tactical retreat.
 In this manner, you don’t give up any of your mats, while also keeping your force completely intact.

 In time, you can gather enough troops to face your opponents and show them it was a grave mistake to harass you.
 Don’t hesitate to form a pact with other enemies they might have and schedule round the clock attacks.
 Remember: this is a strategic game first and foremost.
 The player who manages to outwit their adversary is usually the one who comes out on top.
+And having more resources can go a long way towards that goal.
 As the saying goes, revenge is a dish best served cold.